-Of the more than 100 known elements, 16 are essential plant nutrients.
-The three most important to plants are carbon, hydrogen and oxygen; which plants get from air, water and the organic matter in the soil.
+Of the 100+ known natural elements, 16 are essential plant nutrients.
+The three most important to plants are carbon, hydrogen and oxygen, which plants receive from air, water and the organic matter in the soil.
 Carbon, hydrogen and oxygen make up 94% of the dry weight of plants.
-Three key nutrients are nitrogen, phosphorus and potassium.
+Three other key nutrients are nitrogen, phosphorus and potassium.

-Phosphorus is part of nucleoproteins, which are needed for cell division and the growth of new tissue in a plant.
-Thus phosphorus is very important for establishing new grass.
+- Phosphorus is part of nucleoproteins, which are needed for cell division, the growth of new tissue in a plant, and for the growth of new grass.

 There are two advantages to slow-release nitrogen:

 - The nitrogen is made available to the plant as the plant needs it, over an 8-week period.
 With a fast release fertilizer, it’s either feast or famine for the plant.

 - Since the fertilizer is used gradually, very little is wasted.